Kariam24/Digit-Detector/README.md

 Challenges

-Difficult to improve beyond ~97% using basic ANN
+Difficult to improve beyond ~97% using basic CNN

 More computing power needed for more complex architectures